From Asymptotically Flat Gravity to Finite Causal Diamonds

 From the definition of $\mu$ given in Eq.~\eqref{exp-mu}, we have

 implying that $\mu$ is formally divergent since $\tu_- \to -\infty$.
 Therefore, a natural choice for $h$ is to eliminate this coordinate divergence by choosing

 so that Eq.~\eqref{C-Phi} becomes

 This choice of $h$ given in Eq.~\eqref{h-choice} can be understood by first noting that $\ka \sim L^{-1}$ \cite{Bub:2024nan}.
 Hence, if we take $L \to \infty$ before taking $\tu \to \tu_-$, we have $\mu \to \a$ since $\ka \to 0$, implying that any remaining phase space degree of freedom present in asymptotically flat gravity is related to $\a$.
 Our choice of $h$ above then ensures the divergent $\ka \tu_-$ term due to taking the limits in the opposite order drops out.
-Indeed, this identification fixes the $\bar C = 0$ state to correspond to the $\a=0$ state, and completes our identification between the phase space of a finite Minkowski causal diamond and that of asymptotically flat gravity in four dimensions.
+Indeed, this identification fixes the $\bar C = 0$ state to correspond to the $\a=0$ state, and completes our identification between the phase space of a finite Minkowski causal diamond and that of asymptotically flat gravity in four dimensions.\footnote{Of course, in principle we can choose a different identification between $\bar C$ and $\alpha$.
+However, this does not affect any observables since only changes in $\bar C$ are observable.}

 {\bf Discussion.} In this letter, we provided a precise map in four spacetime dimensions between the angle-averaged soft and Goldstone modes of asymptotically flat gravity and the edge modes of a spherically symmetric causal diamond in Minkowski spacetime.
 Although the methodology we utilized to obtain this mapping is relatively straightforward, there is a conceptual subtlety that we would like to address.